Independent Elements in a Sentence:

 Independent elements are often employed in expressive writing to convey the speaker’s tone, emotions, or unique style.
 They add a personal touch to the language.

-Editing for Precision:
+Editing for precision:

 During the editing process, pay attention to the placement and punctuation of independent elements.
 Ensure they are appropriately integrated into the sentence for precision and impact.